 - number of students enrolled full-time and part-time - percentage of full-time students completing degree in 2 years or less - percentage of part-time students completing degree in 3 years or less - graduate placement and professional advancement/achievements - Alumni and employer surveys

-The performance of the MFSQ program for 2016/17 was evaluated using the categories detailed above.
+The performance of the MFSQ program for Fall 2018 to Summer 2019 was evaluated using the categories detailed above.
 The results are summarized below.
-Results were collected for the period of January 2016 until Fall 2017.

 MFSQ in Nutrition, Dietetics and Food Sciences Department